Dorstenia gypsophila Lavranos

-Dorstenias are warm loving plants and they need a bit more water than regular succulents.
-They need well-drained soil mix and their water needs vary depending on the season of the year.
-Water regularly to abundant form spring to autumn.
-Allow the soil to dry slightly between watering, but make sure that they never dry out completely.
-During the winter months they tend to go at least partially dormant.
+Dorstenias are warm, loving plants, and they need a bit more water than regular succulents.
+They need a well-drained potting mix, and their water needs vary depending on the season of the year.
+Water your Dorstenias regularly abundant from spring to fall.
+Allow the soil to dry slightly between watering, but ensure they never dry out completely.
+During the winter months, they tend to go at least partially dormant.
 During this period, water very little.
 Giving plants a warm, sunny position can result in beautiful compact growing plants.
 Fertilizing plants once in a while during their growing period with a high potash and phosphorus fertilizer is recommended.

-Usually propagated by seed.
+Dorstenias are generally propagated by seed.
 Many species are self-fertile.
-Their seeds are expelled explosively from the mature seed heads and liable to populate pots several feet away.
-The spring weather, with a high temperature swing between the day and night hours, and pretty frequent rains, can favour the development of fungus diseases, which should be treated pre-emptively with a systemic fungicide… – See more at: How to Grow and Care for Dorstenia.
+Their seeds are expelled explosively from the mature seed heads and are liable to populate pots several feet away.
+They can also be propagated by cuttings.

 See more at How to Grow and Care for Dorstenia.